Recognition of prior learning - challenging the outcome of your application

 The CII has procedures in place for monitoring, evaluating and reporting on the operation of its appeals arrangements, including the number and nature of enquiries and appeals and their outcomes.
 The CII shares relevant data with the regulatory authorities on request.

-In cases where a candidate might be unsatisfied with the outcome of an appeal, they can contact CII's regulator, the Office of the Qualifications and Examinations Regulator (Ofqual) directly.
+In cases where a candidate might be unsatisfied with the outcome of an appeal, they can directly contact CII's qualification regulator to make a complaint.
+With the exception of candidates resident in Wales or Northern Ireland, the regulator is Office of the Qualifications and Examinations Regulator (Ofqual).

 In all the processes described above, where deadlines have passed, exceptional circumstances may still be considered.